-- The concentration/quality of the leachate; - The quantity of leachate pumped into the ponds at any one time; - The rate of pumping into the ponds; - How the leachate flows into the pond (projected into the air or flows down the side of the pond liner); - The quantity of leachate irrigation during forced evaporation;

-- Depth of the leachate in the pond (to prevent it going anaerobic);

-- Wind speed and direction; and,

-- Buffer distance to receptors.
+- The concentration/quality of the leachate; - The quantity of leachate pumped into the ponds at any one time; - The rate of pumping into the ponds; - How the leachate flows into the pond (projected into the air or flows down the side of the pond liner); - The quantity of leachate irrigation during forced evaporation; - Depth of the leachate in the pond (to prevent it going anaerobic); - Wind speed and direction; and, - Buffer distance to receptors.

-Control and treatment options include:
+On site control and treatment options include:

-- Regular pumping of small quantities of leachate into the ponds as opposed to pumping significant quantities in a short time period; - Allowing the fresh leachate to flow down the side of the pond liner as opposed to projecting it into the air; - Fine spray irrigation during forced evaporation as opposed to large volume sprinklers; - The leachate ponds maximum depth does not allow the leachate to become anaerobic; and, - Lime (or other chemicals) dosing of the leachate pond to change the pH and hence the odour emissions.
+- Regular pumping of small quantities of leachate into the ponds as opposed to pumping significant quantities in a short time period; - Allowing the fresh leachate to flow down the side of the pond liner as opposed to projecting it into the air; - The leachate pond's maximum depth does not allow the leachate to become anaerobic; - Large pond surface area to encourage aerobic digestion within the ponds to reduce the odourous component within the liquid; and,

+• Lime (or other chemicals) dosing of the leachate pond to change the pH and hence the odour emissions.